straz/artificialtrust/_articles/assholes.md

 No matter how secure they are, credentials are nearly useless against insider threats.
 An executive who embezzles has all the valid credentials for the company that hired them.
-Cancer cells aren't foreign invaders, they're cells from your own body, and they all grow from other trusted cells in our bodies.
+Cancer cells display all the right proteins to avoid being recognized as enemies by our immune system.

+Insiders thrive by seeming trustworthy, and they carry proof.
 To stop an insider attack, you have to ignore the very credentials you issued, and investigate those who are carrying them.
 Instead of subjecting outsiders to scrutiny, you're stopping and questioning members of your own family.
 No wonder it's painful, risky, and inefficient.

 ### Manipulating the lawmakers